Why do professional athletes hire coaches even when the coach cannot perform?

 Every sports coach use both a universal as well as a tailor-made model for his or her athlete.
 Our coaching models help the life coach to work within general as well as specific parameters, enabling the client to set specific, measurable, and attainable goals.

-A Life Coach is actively helping his or her client to create a better future.
+A MLNP Neuro-Coach is actively helping his or her client to create a better future.
 In order to do that, the life coach must have a clear understanding of the creation process.
-The client has knowingly or unknowingly created his/her current world and lifestyle (with all its aspects) and do not know how to move to a better state of existence.
-The Creation Process Model is the template for helping your clients create a better future for themselves.
+The client has knowingly or unknowingly created his/her current world and lifestyle (with all its aspects) and do not know how to move to a better state-of-being.
+This is the work of a Neuro-Coach: helping clients change their state-of-being in order to create a better future for themselves.

 This training is 80% about How to Coach and 20% about How to Build a Coaching Practice.